mlesniak/mlesniak.github.io/content/articles/remote-company.md

 # Signs of a good remote company (UNFINISHED)

+## Benefits

+- Work freely
+- Focus on your best working time

+## When it doesn't work

+- Support rotations
+- Rest of company is in a different mode

+## Signs

 - The number and duration of synchronous meetings is low.
 - Corollary: How many discussions are based on written, asynchronous communication?
 - Chat messages are not expected to be answered immediately.